Save the Last Dance

-Save the Last Dance is a 2001 American teen dance film produced by MTV Films, directed by Thomas Carter and distributed by Paramount Pictures.
-The film stars Julia Stiles and Sean Patrick Thomas as a teenage interracial couple in Chicago who work together to help Stiles' character train for a Juilliard School dance audition.
+Save the Last Dance is a 2001 American dance film produced by MTV Films, directed by Thomas Carter and distributed by Paramount Pictures.
+The film stars Julia Stiles and Sean Patrick Thomas as a teenage interracial couple in Chicago who work together to help Stiles's character train for a Juilliard School dance audition.

-Released theatrically in the United States on January 12, 2001, the film received mixed reviews from critics but was a box-office success and grossed $131.7 million worldwide against a $13 million budget.
+Released theatrically in the United States on January 12, 2001, the film received mixed reviews from critics.
+It was a box-office success and grossed $131.5 million worldwide against a $13 million budget.

 A direct-to-video sequel, Save the Last Dance 2, was released in 2006.

 Plot

-Seventeen-year-old Sara Johnson, a promising ballet dancer in suburban Chicago, hopes to be admitted to Juilliard School and implores her mother to attend the audition.
-She fails the audition and soon learns that her mother was killed in a car accident in her haste to get to it.
+Seventeen-year-old Sara Johnson, a promising ballet dancer in suburban Chicago, hopes to be admitted to the Juilliard School and implores her mother to attend the audition.
+She fails the audition and soon learns that her mother was killed in a car accident on her way to get to it.

 Sara is wracked with guilt and gives up ballet.
-She moves to the South Side to live with her estranged father Roy, a jazz musician who plays the trumpet at nightclubs.
-Sara also transfers to a majority-black high school, where she is one of a handful of white students, but quickly befriends Chenille Reynolds, a teenage single mother who is having relationship problems with her ex-boyfriend Kenny.
+She moves to the South Side to live with her estranged father Roy, a relatively unsuccessful jazz musician, who plays the trumpet at nightclubs.
+Sara transfers to a majority-black high school, where she is one of a handful of white students.
+She quickly befriends Chenille Reynolds, a teenage single mother who is having relationship problems with her ex-boyfriend Kenny.

 Chenille invites Sara to a dance club called Stepps, where she has her first experience dancing to hip hop rhythms.
-At Stepps, Sara dances with Derek, Chenille's brother and a student with dreams of attending Georgetown University to become a pediatrician.
-Derek decides to help Sara develop her dancing skills by incorporating more hip hop into her style.
-He takes a reluctant Sara to the Joffrey Ballet and, afterwards, she confides in him about her mother and her dreams.
+At Stepps, she dances with Derek, Chenille's brother.
+Derek is studious and responsible, something rare in his community.
+He dreams of attending Georgetown University and eventually becoming a pediatrician.
+Derek likes Sara, and decides to help her develop her dancing abilities by incorporating more hip hop into her style.

+Derek takes a reluctant Sara to the Joffrey Ballet and, afterward, she confides in him about her mother and her dreams.
 Later, they return to the club and amaze others with their dancing.
-While performing, Derek's ex-girlfriend Nikki interrupts the two and begins dancing with Derek, making Sara retreat to the bar.
-Afterward, Derek returns to Sara and apologizes for pairing up with Nikki; they subsequently make up and return to Roy's apartment.
+While they are performing, Derek's ex-girlfriend Nikki rudely interrupts them and begins dancing with Derek, making Sara retreat to the bar.
+Malakai comes over to Sara and insults her by saying that there's no point for her trying to be with Derek.

+Afterward, Derek returns to Sara and apologizes for pairing up with Nikki, reassuring to her that it was just dancing and that there's nothing between him and Nikki anymore.
+Sara accepts his apology and they return to Roy's apartment.
 Having achieved his dream of being accepted into Georgetown, Derek convinces Sara to follow her dreams of Juilliard; they eventually begin a romantic relationship.